yogsototh/yblog/Scratch/fr/blog/Start-a-Haskell-Project-the-right-way.md

 END
 ```

-In Haskell, we shouldn't put the file content of the file inside our code.
+In Haskell, while possible, we shouldn't put the file content in the source code.
-While possible, it feels bad.
 We have a relatively easy way to include external file in a cabal package.
 This is what we will be using.